Functionalized mm-scale vapor cells for alkali-metal spectroscopy and magnetometry: Results

 \subsection{Magnetometry}

-The magnetic sensitivity is a strong function of several experimental parameters, including cell temperature, buffer gas pressure, laser power, path length, modulation strength, and modulation frequency, and these cannot be separately optimized.
-See for instance \autoref{fig:magnetometry}c, which shows DC transmission of a 1 mW, circularly polarized D\textsubscript{1} light beam through the FVC as a function of temperature and transverse magnetic field strength.
+The magnetic sensitivity is a function of several experimental parameters, including cell temperature, buffer gas pressure, laser power, path length, modulation strength, and modulation frequency.
+Global optimization of these parameters requires a multi-dimensional search, because such parameters affect the optical/atomic response in overlapping ways.
+For example, increasing the buffer gas pressure reduces the magnetic linewidth and reduces the optical depth, whereas increasing temperature reduces the magnetic linewidth and increases the optical depth.
 One can get a rough idea of the optimal sensing conditions by considering the ``sharpness,'' defined as the height of the transmission peak divided by its FWHM width.
+In a quasistatic model, the sensitivity $S_B^{1/2}$ is inversely proportional to the sharpness.
 As seen in \autoref{fig:magnetometry}b, the sharpness first increases with increasing temperature, because the height increases while the linewidth decreases, reaches a maximum at \SI{197}{\celsius} (sensing chamber RTD), and then decreases as both the height and linewidth decrease.
 This temperature of optimal sharpness is close to but not the same as the observed optimal temperature for sensitivity (described below), found at RTD temperatures \SI{210}{\celsius} (sensor) and \SI{180}{\celsius} (reservoir).
 Maintaining this optimal temperature requires less than \SI{1}{\watt} of heater power.

 Using the method described in \autoref{sec:ZFRmagnetometry}, we measure the sensor equivalent magnetic noise, i.e., the sensitivity $S_B(f)$.
-The optimized result, at the temperature given above and with a modulation amplitude close the ZFR linewidth of $\approx \SI{35}{\nano\tesla}$, is shown in \autoref{fig:magnetometry}d, and gives a nearly-constant $S_B(f) \approx\SI{18} {\femto\tesla\per\sqrt\hertz}$ in the 20 Hz to 100 Hz band.
+The optimized result, at the temperature given above and with a modulation amplitude close the ZFR linewidth of $\approx \SI{45}{\nano\tesla}$, is shown in \autoref{fig:magnetometry}d, and gives a nearly-constant $S_B(f) \approx\SI{18} {\femto\tesla\per\sqrt\hertz}$ in the 20 Hz to 100 Hz band.
 The electronic noise contribution, from the photodetector, LIA and DAQ, is $\approx \SI{1} {\femto\tesla\per\sqrt\hertz}$.

 This sensitivity is slightly better than what we previously reported with non-metallized cells of similar dimensions \cite{Tayler2022APL}.
 This confirms that functionalization by surface metallization can be applied for high-sensitivity magnetometry.